 Stakeholder involvement

-The Agency for the Cooperation of Energy Regulators (the Agency), in close cooperation with the European Network of Transmission System Operators for Electricity (ENTSO for Electricity), shall organise stakeholder involvement regarding the requirements for grid connection of HVDC systems and DC-connected power park modules, and other aspects of the implementation of this Regulation.
-This shall include regular meetings with stakeholders to identify problems and propose improvements notably related to the requirements for grid connection of HVDC systems and DC-connected power park modules.
+ACER, in close cooperation with the European Network of Transmission System Operators for Electricity (ENTSO for Electricity) and the European entity for distribution system operators (the EU DSO entity), shall organise stakeholder involvement regarding the requirements for grid connection of HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules, and other aspects of the implementation of this Regulation.
+This shall include regular meetings with stakeholders to identify problems and propose improvements notably related to the requirements for grid connection of HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules.

 Article 10